cappachu/pyspecter/README.md

 A port of Nathan Marz's specter project (https://github.com/nathanmarz/specter) from clojure to python.

-Assists with querying and updating nested data strucutures.
+Assists with selecting and updating elements of nested data strucutures.

 # todo
 - use immutable data structures